The Future of Tropical Livestock Systems

 Teaching method

-The course will include interactive lectures based on expert presentations, group work on case studies, and a small modelling assignment on system scenarios
+The course will include interactive lectures based on expert presentations, field and group work on case studies, and a modelling assignment on system scenarios

-Note: Room and building will be communicated to registered and confirmed participants about one week before the start of the course.
+Note: Exact location will be communicated to participants who have been accepted for the course about two weeks before the start of the course.

-The three days will be packed with exciting interactive lectures (45 minutes each) and interactive group work.
-In small groups, you will work on a case study to define sustainable transition pathways and scenarios for one particular system, which includes a small modelling assignment.
+The five days will be packed with exciting interactive lectures (45 minutes each) and interactive group work.
+In small groups, you will work on a case study to define sustainable transition pathways and scenarios for one specific farming system, which includes field trips to collect data.
 As group you will present the results and learnings.
+You will also work on a small modelling assignment.
 The tentative themes per day are:

 Day 1